DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </UserControl>
 ```

-<p>6.
-Create a command class that implements the ICommand interface</p>
+6. Create a command class that implements the ICommand interface:

 ```cs
 public class PersonsCommand : ICommand {